Information for Affiliates

 Human Subjects [back to top]

-This section contains papers on the ethics of research, e.g. a paper on Conducting Ethical Economics Research: Complications from the Field and Facebook’s Controversial Emotion Experiment.
+The section on Ethical Research Concerns – Other Papers contains papers on the ethics of research, e.g. a paper on Conducting Ethical Economics Research: Complications from the Field and Facebook’s Controversial Emotion Experiment.

 In addition to the above resources on Google Drive, the following information might also be of use: